LionSR/TeXRA/coauthor/README.md

 The main logic for CoAuthor is distributed across several Python files:

 - `coauthor/cli.py`: Defines the command-line interface
-- `coauthor/process.py`: Contains the core logic for processing tasks
+- `coauthor/process.py`: Contains the core logic for processing agents
 - `coauthor/model_utils.py`: Utilities for interacting with AI models
 - `coauthor/file_utils.py`: File handling utilities
 - `coauthor/tex_tools.py`: LaTeX-specific utilities

-Task-specific logic is contained in individual files in the `tasks/` directory, such as `tasks/edit_tex.py`, `tasks/prl_reply.py`, etc.
+Agent-specific logic is contained in individual files in the `agents/` directory, such as `agents/edit_tex.py`, `agents/prl_reply.py`, etc.

 ## Extending CoAuthor

-To add a new task to CoAuthor:
+To add a new Agent to CoAuthor:

-1. Create a new Python file in the `tasks/` directory
+1. Create a new Python file in the `agents/` directory
-2. Define your task logic, following the pattern in existing task files
+2. Define your Agent logic, following the pattern in existing Agent files
-3. Add necessary prompt files in XML format in a subdirectory of `tasks/`
+3. Add necessary prompt files in XML format in a subdirectory of `agents/`

 ## Known Issues